wintercounter/ccss/web/docs/ccss/guides/quick-examples.md

 Properties awaiting numeric values with a unit can accept pure numbers for built-in automatic conversion.

-If not a number given, the value will be used as-is.
+If not a number is given, the value will be used as-is.

 Example: